History bladder tumour. Post surgery, BCG and interferon. PSA 5. Rule out prostate carcinoma.

 Granulomatous prostatitis is well described known mimicker of prostate carcinoma, clinically and on MRI.
 Clinically it often presents with elevated PSA and a firm nodule on DRE.
 On MRI, the lesion demonstrates typical features of a highly suspicious neoplastic lesion.

-Currently, histopathology is the only means of establishing the diagnosis and excluding a tumour.
+Currently, histopathology is the only means of establishing the diagnosis and excluding a tumor.

 Possible causes include previous intravesical BCG treatment for bladder carcinoma, TB prostatitis, previous intervention (eg TURP) and idiopathic.